wilsonzlin/wilsonl.in-docs/src/ooml/Classes/Declaring classes.md

 </template>
 ```

-If a class doesn't explicitly declare its parent (i.e. doesn't have `extends` in its `ooml-class` tag), it implicitly extends `OOML.Instance`.
+If a class doesn't explicitly declare its parent (i.e. doesn't have `extends` in its `ooml-class` attribute), it implicitly extends `OOML.Instance`.
 This means that `OOML.Instance` is the base class/type of all ooml classes.